 How do they build relationships with other team members, investors, employees, board members and is there a difference in how you interact?

-Check out our industry-leading resources to see why Cowen Partners is a 5-star executive search firm in New York City, Chicago, Seattle, Dallas, Los Angeles, and beyond:
+Check out our industry-leading resources to see why Cowen Partners is the nation’s best COO executive search firm in New York City, Chicago, Seattle, Dallas, Los Angeles, and beyond: